chriscdn/RHManagedObject/readme.md

 - Copy `RHManagedObject.h`, `RHManagedObject.m`, `RHManagedObjectContextManager.h`, and `RHManagedObjectContextManager.m` into your project.
 - Include the CoreData framework in your project.

+If you're using [Cocoapods](http://cocoapods.org/) you can just include RHManagedObject in your Podfile:

+	pod 'RHManagedObject'

 ## Setup

 Recall the new object hierarchy from the overview: